alextsagkas/Personal-Webpage/README.md

 # Personal Webpage

 This is an attempt to create a personal webpage and inspire others to create their own.
 My inspiration for this project was the [tutorial](https://www.youtube.com/watch?v=b0pkpcD8Ms4) by ForrestKnight on YouTube.
-His repository can be found [here](https://github.com/ForrestKnight/minimal-portfolio).
+His repository on GitHub can be found [here](https://github.com/ForrestKnight/minimal-portfolio).

 The project is implemented with **React** and **TailwindCSS** and **Vite** is used as the bundler.
 Also, GitHub Pages is used to deploy the app and assign to it a custom domain name.